 Our program’s educational training is geared towards a philosophy of shaping the Clinician Scientists of tomorrow.
-Teaching activities include a vibrant fellowship program (one of the first in the country), the training of pediatric residents, as well as fellows from pediatric emergency medicine, pediatric surgery, pediatric anesthesiology, and other programs.
-Trainees in these programs are exposed to traditional bedside and didactic teaching, technical/procedural skills using ultrasound- or video-guidance, web-based learning modules, and hi-fidelity simulation programs.
+Teaching activities include a vibrant fellowship program (3 fellows per year), the training of pediatric residents, as well as fellows from other sub-specialties including pediatric emergency medicine, pediatric surgery, surgical critical care, and pediatric pulmonology.
+Our trainees are exposed to traditional bedside and didactic teaching, technical/procedural skills using ultrasound or video-guidance, web-based learning modules, and hi-fidelity simulation programs.

-Collectively, the CCM Division seeks to accomplish the following broad goals: (1) To build a cohesive and well-coordinated team, based on a shared vision and core values; (2) To focus the research efforts of faculty and fellows into theme-oriented, hypothesis-driven research, worthy of state or federal funding and publication in high-impact journals; and (3) To mature from regional to national prominence in the field of Pediatric Critical Care, by achieving excellence in clinical care, cutting-edge research, and innovative teaching programs; and (4) To build a clinical and research bridge with our sister institution – St. Jude Children’s Research Hospital to provide mutual growth.
+Collectively, the CCM Team seeks to accomplish the following broad goals: (1) To build a cohesive and well-coordinated team, based on a shared vision and core values; (2) To focus the research efforts of faculty and fellows into theme-oriented, hypothesis-driven research, worthy of state or federal funding and publication in high-impact journals; (3) To mature from regional to national prominence in the field of Pediatric Critical Care, by achieving excellence in clinical care, cutting-edge research, and innovative teaching programs; and (4) To build a clinical and research bridge with our sister institution – St. Jude Children’s Research Hospital to provide mutual growth.